tiernano/www.geekphotographer.com/_posts/2009-07-30-nikon-d300s-announced-720p24-movie-mode-with-autofocus-and-external-mic-support.md

 ---
 So, 3 new cameras announced/released today, and i was going to do one large post, but though, what the heck.
 3 would be better…

-First, The Nikon D300s for all you Nikonions out there&#8230;
+First, The Nikon D300s for all you Nikonions out there.

 ![Nikon D300s][1]